Rapur: Pilgrimages

 Rapur has surrounded by many holiest places and pilgrimages like Penchalakona, Tirumala, Sri Kalahastri.
 Penchalakona is very famous for Sri Lakshmi Narasimha Swami temple.

 Language

 The languages spoken in Rapur are Telugu, Urdu, English.
-People live very close to each other irrespective of religion, so almost everyone can understand and speak Urdu here tough Telugu is official state language here.
+People live close to each other irrespective of religion, so almost everyone can understand and speak Urdu, although Telugu is official state language.

 Colleges

 Animal Husbandry Polytechnic Rapur was established during September 2007, under the esteemed Sri Venkateswara Veterinary University at Bojjanapalle, Rapur mandal, Nellore district.
 This college has an administrative building, separate classrooms for first and second years, laboratory, museum, library, staff quarters, playground in addition to separate boys and girls hostel in an area of 29.56 acres.
 Newly constructed farms are available separately for cattle, sheep, goats and poultry for demonstration of farm activities to students.
 The first six batches of students were admitted at Rapur during 2007 – 2014 and the college was shifted from Rapur to a 30-acre nearby land during April, 2014.
-The first principal of the college was Dr. K. Sarjan Rao and the present principal of the college is Dr. P. Venkateswara Rao.